gekofroot/alien_tech/README.md

 Description
-A little bit of alien technology.
+Guides & cookbooks.
+All documents
-All documents within this repository are freely available for public consumption.
+are freely available
+for public consumption.
 All credits go to their respective owners.